tluth/speckdreieck/README.md

 This came about from wanting to upload building models in various unsupported file types to speckle streams.
 The issue that kept coming up was that planar surfaces are usually described as a list of vertices ordered anti-clockwise around the perimeter of the surface.
 However, to make a speckle mesh object we need to specify the order in which these vertices are triangulated.

-Speckdreieck uses an ear cut algorithm (created by: ) for triangulating surfaces with more than 4 sides.
+The [implementation](https://github.com/joshuaskelly/earcut-python) of the earcut algorithm used for triangulating surfaces was created by [joshuaskelly](https://github.com/joshuaskelly).
+Thanks :)

 ### Installation